Private El Call – Jewish Quarter in Barcelona Walking Tour

 - Friendly guide, expert in Catalan and Barcelona’s Jewish heritage

 - Entrance to the Synagogue and the Call Interpretation Centre

 - This is a walking tour.
 Transport is not included.

 El Call, known under this name since the 12th Century, was the Jewish quarter in the Medieval Barcelona.
 After their expulsion in 1492 their trace in the city fades away, as it was only a question of time before the ones that stayed, converses, mixed in with the Catalan society.
 About the ones that left, some traditions link Jewish families with a Catalan Origin.

-For two or three generations, many converses continued to secretly and discretely practice Jewish rituals, although many ended judged and condemned by the Inquisition.
+For several generations, many converses continued to secretly and discretely practice Jewish rituals, although many ended judged and condemned by the Inquisition.

 Plaça Sant Felip Neri is one of the most beautiful spots in the city.
 Presiding over the square is the baroque church of Sant Felip Neri, and surrounding it are the buildings that formerly belonged to the Guilds of Shoemakers and of Boilermakers.